Rockdrizt/scroll-limits/README.md

     element: String,
     /*
       Fuction invoqued when the scroll reach the top or bottom limit.
-      Returns the limit as a string 'top' or 'bottom' */
+      Returns the limit as a string 'top', 'bottom' or 'v_center */
     vertical: Function,
     /*
       Fuction invoqued when the scroll reach the left or right limit.
-      Returns the limit as a string 'left' or 'right' */
+      Returns the limit as a string 'left', 'right' or 'h_center' */
     horizontal: Function
   }